Last Updated on May 27, 2023 by Fredrick Miller

-Sublimation paper doesn’t expire, but it can fade away if it’s kept in sunlight for too long; therefore, keep sublimation paper in a cool and dark place to protect it.
+Sublimation paper doesn’t expire, but it can fade away if it’s kept in sunlight for too long; therefore, keep the sublimation paper in a cool and dark place to protect it.

-Why is Sublimations Coming Out Dull?
+Why are Sublimations Coming Out Dull?

 The reason for sublimation coming out dull is the low temperature.
 Printing on coffee mugs requires a high temperature to permanently bond the print, and if the temperature is low, the ink will not adhere correctly and become dull with time.
-That’s why use high heat on mugs to print appropriately.
+That’s why to use high heat on mugs to print appropriately.